mark-locatechs/mark_demo/README.md

 `docker-compose up` , add `-d` for detached mode.
 Open a new Terminal for following steps if detached mode not used.

-### init database,
+### init database, django frontend is functional after this step

 `docker-compose exec db bash -c 'mysql -udemo -pdemo demo < /db/init.sql'`

-### init laravel vendor and nodejs modules (vendor should installed into image for production), website is functional after this step
+### init laravel vendor and nodejs modules (vendor should installed into image for production), laravel is functional after this step

 `docker-compose exec laravel_project bash -c 'npm install && composer install'`